 “We have the capacity to grow rapidly in the south and southeast of the country,” said Villalobos Arámbula.
 “We already have a freeway.”

-But, while talking with farming leaders in Oaxaca City, Villalobos Arámbula also acknowledged the challenge of modernizing rudimentary food production systems in southern Mexico.
-“The reality is that small farmers can’t earn enough money from working the land right now,” he said.
+But, while talking with farming leaders in Oaxaca City, Villalobos Arámbula also has acknowledged the challenge of modernizing rudimentary food production systems in southern Mexico.
+“The reality is that small farmers can’t earn enough money from working the land right now,” he has admitted.
 “In the end, they have to abandon their farms.
 Many of them are forced to go to the United States to earn a living.”

 Of the total of 2,500,000 hectares of lands covered by irrigation systems in Mexico, only 100,000 hectares, or 4 percent, are located in the nation’s southern region, with its seven states.

-Today, people across Oaxaca are encouraged by the promises coming from Mexico’s incoming presidential administration, but many of them don’t know what to believe yet, after seeing the failure of a long line of projects to construct hospitals, dams, and highways throughout the state.
+Today, people across Oaxaca are encouraged by the promises coming from Mexico’s new presidential administration, but many of them don’t know what to believe yet, after seeing the failure of a long line of projects to construct hospitals, dams, and highways throughout the state.
 Indeed, a poor track record of completing ambitious social and infrastructure projects in the state does not bode well for the future.

 According to a recent report from a prominent media company, called NVI Noticias, based in Oaxaca City, at least 75 large-scale public works projects in the state have been initiated but never completed between 2004 and 2018.
 The failures of these projects have meant the aborted construction of critical new structures, including 80 hospitals, two dams, and hundreds of miles of highways.